gcanti/tcomb/README.md

 [![NPM version](https://badge.fury.io/js/tcomb.svg)](http://badge.fury.io/js/tcomb)

-tcomb is a library for Node.js and browser which allows you to **check the types** of JavaScript values at runtime with a **simple syntax**.
+tcomb is a library for Node.js and the browser which allows you to **check the types** of JavaScript values at runtime with a **simple syntax**.
 It is great for checking external input, for testing and for adding safety to your internal code.
 Bonus points:

 - write complex domain models in a breeze and with small code footprint
 - easy debugging